Tunisian-GitHub-Community/Book-notes/README.md

 # Design patterns notebook
 ![Alt text](banner.jpg?raw=true "Banner")
-These are my notes I took from the 'Head first design patterns' book with the help of the [Christopher Okhravi](https://www.youtube.com/c/ChristopherOkhravi) youtube channel.
+These are my notes I took from the 'Head first design patterns' book and [Christopher Okhravi](https://www.youtube.com/c/ChristopherOkhravi) YouTube videos.
 ## What is meant by design patterns?
 Design patterns are programming language independent strategies for solving a common problem.
 That means a design pattern represents an idea, not a particular implementation.
 By using design patterns, you can make your code more flexible, reusable, and maintainable.
 ### Patterns